The actor’s latest role investigates past horrors inflicted on the queer community in the same city that offered him solace

 Soon after Powell graduated from the University of North Carolina School of the Arts, he was cast in his first Broadway production, Lynn Ahrens’s Once on This Island.
 But Powell was truly thrust into the spotlight when he landed the role of Tony in the 2020 Broadway revival of West Side Story.
 He likened the rehearsals for the production to climbing Mount Everest eight times a week.
 But even so, you couldn’t get him to choose between theater and film; he loves them both, and sees them as vastly different, apples and oranges.
 “They feed each other in particular ways,” he says, “I think that’s the way to have the most well-rounded craft as an actor: to dip your feet into both.”

-Powell’s character serves as the centerpiece of a deeply touching scene toward the end of AHS: NYC, a fictionalized moment that calls to a real history, defined by the overwhelming feelings of urgency and vulnerability that devestated the city’s queer population in the time that the series is set.
+Powell’s character serves as the centerpiece of a deeply touching scene toward the end of AHS: NYC, a fictionalized moment that calls to a real history, defined by the overwhelming feelings of urgency and vulnerability that devastated the city’s queer population in the time that the series is set.
 “These sorts of things really did happen to a humongous portion of the community,” he explains.
 “No one really had any answers and men were truly just disappearing left and right.”

 Groomer Laila Hayani.